Title: Breaches of Discipline

 The following actions must occur-

-Refer standard operating procedure - Storage and Disposal of Audio and Video Recordings used for Monitoring
+Refer appendix - Operational Instruction - Storage and Disposal of Audio and Video Recordings used for Monitoring

 If a breach proceeding is not to continue and the breach has already been entered into IOMS, the breach must be cancelled from the prisoner's IOMS file by a person of a higher authority.
 The general manager of the facility must develop a process to ensure that if breach proceeding is not to continue (eg. discharge of the prisoner) a case note explaining the reasons is entered onto IOMS.
 If the breach has been closed, only the general manager or deputy general manager is authorised to request a Data Correction from the IOMS help desk for the removal of the breach.

 A request by a prisoner for a review of a breach of discipline decision does not constitute a breach proceeding being discontinued.

 The Department of Community Safety (DCS) Complaint Management Toolkit, appendix 2 - Complaint Categories, states that it is the determining officer (the person responsible for authorising the outcome of a complaint) who has discretion to decide whether or not a complaint is frivolous or vexatious.
 A decision that a complaint is unsubstantiated does not necessarily mean the complaint was frivolous or vexatious.

 A power to breach a prisoner under CSR, regulation 6(k) must only be exercised where-